hcharbonnier/subtuner/ASS_ADJUSTMENTS.md

 subtuner "anime.ass" --ass-y-position-adjust -80
 ```

-This moves dialog subtitles up by 80 pixels, useful when the original position overlaps with on-screen text or important visual elements.
+This moves dialog subtitles up by 80 pixels (increases distance from bottom edge), useful when the original position overlaps with on-screen text or important visual elements.

 ### Example 3: Combined Optimization with Adjustments